hsdonkin/suggestions/README.md

 ### Running locally

-    npm install && npm start
+    npm install && npm run dev

-`npm start` will run a server on port 9966.
-Visit http://localhost:9966/demo/ to view the example.

 ### Testing

-    npm run test
+Tests have yet to be re-implemented, and are a great place to contribute

 ### Credit